 We pride ourselves on providing a high level of student support and guidance.
 We have an allocated HoY for each year group, alongside a Head of KS4, all overseen by the Director of Pastoral Services.
 In addition, we have fully qualified Nurture Practitioners, overseen by the SENCo, who also hold Mental Health First Aid training.
-The SEND Team have specialisms in: dyslexia screening, risk assessments, visual and hearing impairment, attachment, nurture, and AOS training.
-The SENCo holds an English degree, teaching qualification with teacher reference number, and a Masters Degree in SEND and Inclusion, specilaising in Safeguarding and Mental Health.
-Our Designated Safeguarding Lead, also the Assistant Head of Inclusion, oversees the Deputy Safeguarding Lead and Behaviour Manager, whilst liaising closely with all staff members to ensure training and awareness is a priority in school.
+The SEND Team have specialisms in: risk assessments, attachment, nurture, mental health first aid, and Autism Spectrum Condition training.
+In addition, SEND staff have received official training to deliver Catch-Up Literacy.
+The SENCo holds an English degree, teaching qualification, a Master's Degree in SEND and Inclusion, specilaising in Safeguarding and Mental Health, Nurture Practitioner training, DSL Level 3 training, and the National Award for SEN Co-ordination (NASENCO).
+Our Designated Safeguarding Lead oversees the Deputy Safeguarding Leads, whilst liaising closely with all staff members to ensure training and awareness is a priority in school.

-There are a number of interventions and provisions available to support your child's emotional and social needs such as: Buddies, Counselling, Anger/Behaviour Management, and Resilience Programmes, including 100-Minute-Model Nurture Groups.
-In addition, Ellowes Hall Sports College has recently been selected as a participant in the Mental Health Trail Blazer Scheme, which involves the placement of counsellors on school site, working with an elected member of the school team, ensuring support is offered to priority students.
-This allows for the school to make referrals to CAMHS via the collaborative approach towards mental health, under the stipulations made by the government.
+There are a number of interventions and provisions available to support your child's emotional and social needs such as: Counselling, Anger/Behaviour Management, and

+Resilience Programmes, including 100-Minute-Model Nurture Groups.
+In addition, Ellowes Hall Sports College is a participant in the Mental Health Trail Blazer Scheme, which involves the placement of counsellors on school site, working with an elected member of the school team, ensuring support is offered to priority students, on a referral basis.
+Further to this, when needed, Ellowes Hall Sports College will work with external provisions in a bid to break down barriers to learning, such as: Breathing Space Therapeutic Services, Innovate, Greenhills Alternative Learning Centre, Revive, and Impact Education.